frontity/docs/docs/guides/using-processors.md

 ```
 {% endhint %}

-The `processor` property is a function that "processes" the received Node.js (remember that a Node.js is a JavaScript object representing an HTML element).
+The `processor` property is a function that "processes" the received node (remember that a node is a JavaScript object representing an HTML element).
 It can return a modified version of the element or something entirely different, such as a React compontent.
 This returned value will replace the original element in the DOM tree.
 The execution of the `processor` function is dependent on the value returned by the `test` function.
 The `processor` function will only be executed if the `test` function returns `true`.

 So, in the example above the processor function will only be executed if the element being tested by the `test` function is an `<img>`.

-### Configure Frontity to use processors
+## Configure Frontity to use processors

 In order to use a processor you need to take these steps: